Mehralizada/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 6. First state model

 Write a python file that contains the class definition of a State and an instance Base = declarative_base():

+7. All states via SQLAlchemy

+Write a script that lists all State objects from the database hbtn_0e_6_usa